neeraj-sharma-cali/psm.promo/README.md

 and run test with coverage
 * npm run test-coverage

-For other kinds of testing:
+#### Some Other Ways to Test:
-You can use Postman, Or the browser directly.
-Or even Curl, if you are technically inclined.
+This is an HTTP app.
+You can also use Postman/Browser/Curl/HTTPie or anything similar.

 ## Design notes
 The entry point is server/boot.js, which